djhohnstein/CSharpSetThreadContext/README.md

+# Disclaimer

+The code provided is "as is" and will not be supported.

 # CSharp SetThreadContext Shellcode Runner Example

 This project is a C# port of the work @xpn did in his blog post here: